MFC2001/Cell2HR.jl/README.md

 ## Quick start

-This package provide two functions 'ExpandHR' and 'ContractHR', type `?` to enter the [Help mode](https://docs.julialang.org/en/v1/stdlib/REPL/#Help-mode) and run:
+This package provide two functions `ExpandHR` and `ContractHR`, type `?` to enter the [Help mode](https://docs.julialang.org/en/v1/stdlib/REPL/#Help-mode) and run:
 ```julia
 help?> ExpandHR
 help?> ContractHR
 ```
 for the full docstrings.

+## Multi-threads

+This package support Julia's native multi-threading acceleration.
+All you need to do is set the number of threads.

 ## Zero-knowledge workflow